Save the Tabor

 Current Operating Needs

 2018 marks our second season operating the opera house as a community events and performing arts center.
-We are excited to offer over a dozen diverse and exciting events, from folk, blues and rock bands to comedy, poetry and live theater.
-We are seeking season sponsors to help us cover the costs of putting on our season: performer fees, performer food and housing, staff and technical support expenses.
+We are proud to have been able to offer over a dozen diverse and exciting events, from folk, blues and rock bands to comedy, poetry and live theater.
+We have just completed our 2018 season and are beginning to plan our 2019 season.
+We are seeking 2019 season sponsors to help us cover the costs of putting on our season: performer fees, performer food and housing, staff and technical support expenses.
 Ask us about Colorado tax credits for cash and in-kind donations if you'd like to help!

 We also need help, lots of help, from volunteers and our valiant paid staff who support our events and offer our tours.
 Please contact us if you wish to help as a volunteer or staff person and let us know about your talents and skills.